TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 Containers within a pod share an IP address and port space, and can find each other via `localhost`

 ### Deployment
 There are two ways to create a deployment using the `kubectl` command.
-You can either specify the parameters in a `yml` file or the command-line.
+You can either specify the parameters in a `yml` file or the command line.

 Deploying via a `yml` file is the preferred way to go, as you can easily tweak and adjust deployment and scaling in an easy-to-read manner.
 For the purposes of this demo, though, it will be good to at least acknowledge how you might deploy from the command line if desired.